spapas/spapas.github.io/content/react-redux-tutorial.rst

 Another
 explanation of the above is that a middleware:

-* is a function (that gets a store as input) that returns
+* is a function (that gets a store to enhance as input) that returns
 * another function (that gets the next dispatcher to be called as input) that returns
 * another function (that gets an action as input) which is
 * the dispatcher modified by this middleware